beauty-wallet/beauty-wallet/howto-build-android.md

 ./build_all.sh
 ```

-Now the dependencies need to be copied into the CakeWallet project with this command:
+Now the dependencies need to be copied into the BeautyWallet project with this command:

 ```bash
 ./copy_monero_deps.sh
 ```

-It is now time to change back to the base directory of the CakeWallet source code:
+It is now time to change back to the base directory of the BeautyWallet source code:

 ```bash
 cd ../../